Buy side vs sell side data room hero.

 Buy-side data room use cases.

-The buy side doesn't control the seller's data room.
-They request access through the sell-side platform.
-But they may maintain their own parallel workspace to organize what they're learning.
+The buy side doesn't control the seller's data room, they request access to it.
+But they'll often maintain their own parallel workspace to organize what they're learning, track their analysis, and coordinate internally.

 Know which side you're on.
 Set up your sell-side data room on Ellty in minutes - no enterprise contract, no per-user fees.
 Try it free at ellty.com.